ectomlin/ectomlin.github.io/Interests and Hobbies.md

 ---
 layout: page
-title : Intrests & Hobbies
+title : Interests and Hobbies
-permalink: /Intrests & Hobbies/
+permalink: /Interests and Hobbies/
 ---